The History & Future Of Vasectomy

 The Eugenics movement began in the US in earnest when Albert Oschner published his work “Surgical Treatment of Habitual Criminals” in 1899.
 He advocated for a procedure that would sterilize males in a method that “will in itself not be a punishment to the criminal, or interfere with his enjoyment of life should he reform and become a useful member of society”.
 Vasectomy fit this description.

-Harry Sharp’s Vasectomy as a Means of Preventing Procreation in Defectives urged laws “to render every male sterile who passes its portals, whether it be almshouse, insane asylum, institute of the feeble-minded, reformatory or prison” In 1910, the Russian government sent representatives to observe Sharpe perform the sterilization technique on an inmate.
+Harry Sharp’s Vasectomy as a Means of prevention procreation in defectives urged laws “to render every male sterile who passes its portals, whether it be almshouse, insane asylum, institute of the feeble-minded, reformatory or prison” In 1910, the Russian government sent representatives to observe Sharpe perform the sterilization technique on an inmate.

 From 1909 to 1924 over 6,000 people were sterilized without their consent.
-Reasons ranged from epilepsy to criminal behavior with insanity tossed in for good measure.
+Reasons ranged from epilepsy to criminal behaviour with insanity tossed in for good measure.

 In Europe, the Eugenics Education Foundation was established in London in1907.
 Many distinguished people were counted in their ranks.
 However, they faced fierce opposition from the Labour Party and the Catholic Church.
 No legislation was ever passed in Great Britain.